 PBMs restrict patient choice of pharmacy through limited networks (usually favoring a large chain pharmacy), incentivizing the use of mail order pharmacies (commonly owned by the PBM) or in some cases both.
 Such narrow networks can create access issues for people who live in rural and some urban areas, particularly seniors participating in Medicare Part D who may be forced to drive many miles to reach a network pharmacy.

 Additionally, the nontransparent nature of PBMs can cause patients to incur additional costs.
-For Medicare patients, hidden "DIR" fees charged to their pharmacy long after the prescription is filled have the effect of inflating the cost at the register and push them into the Medicare coverage gap (or "donut hole") sooner.
+For Medicare patients, hidden "DIR" fees charged to their pharmacy long after the prescription is filled have the effect of inflating costs to beneficiaries.
+As a recent analysis by the Centers for Medicare and Medicaid Services (CMS) noted, these fees can affect Medicare beneficiary cost sharing levels and push them into and through the coverage gap (or "donut hole") prematurely.

 Such practices increase costs and reduce pharmacy access for patients.
 Patients may be unaware of the role PBMs play in the prescription drug marketplace, but they should understand that the lack of transparency into some PBM practices may be costing them.